Coller Capital: Business model

 The firm provides liquidity to private equity investors by acquiring interests in private equity funds, portfolios of private companies and other related assets.
 Sellers include financial institutions, corporations, government bodies, family offices, and charitable foundations.
 The firm holds interests in more than 850 private equity funds and around 8,000 companies, on behalf of investors.
 The firm raises closed-end funds and earns revenue through management fees on committed capital and carried interest on realised gains.
 In 2024 Coller Capital introduced an open-ended secondaries vehicle, CollerEquity.

 Operations

-Coller Capital is now regarded as one of the world’s largest investors in the private equity secondary market.
+Coller Capital is regarded as one of the world’s largest investors in the private equity secondary market.

-The firm operates from 10 offices, including in London, New York, Hong Kong and Korea.
+The firm operates from 11 offices, including in London, New York, Hong Kong, Tokyo and Korea.
 As of 2025, the firm claims to employ 316 people, including 31 partners.